Elvanos/webTemplate/README.md

     * distFileCss - the name of the desired output css file
     * distFileJs - the name of the desired js file

+*  settingsNotification
+    * All below share same possible settings
+        * "none" - dont show console logs nor notifications
+        * "both" - show console logs and notifications
+        * "console" - show only console logs
+        * "notification" - show only notification
+    * javascriptCompiler - Normal .js/.coffee/.jsx compiler
+    * javascriptCompilerAdditional - Additional files JS bundler
+    * javascriptCompilerCompressed - Final step is JS processing (uglify)
+    * sassCompilerDevelopment - Normal SASS development compiler
+    * sassCompilerCompressed - Normal SASS compressed compiler
+    * sassCompilerDevelopmentAdditional - Additional files SASS development compiler
+    * sassCompilerCompressedAdditional - Additional files SASS compressed compiler

 #### How the automated object literal builder works
 The webTemplate comes with a custom coded system to build an [object literal](http://www.dyn-web.com/tutorials/object-literal/) out of your scattered .js, .jsx and .coffee files.
 No need to worry about duplicate file names in the structure, each file gets assigned a custom ID during generation (does not affect the final bundle naming of properties/methods/sub-objects).

-This is accoplished by recursively scanning the directory structure of your <sourceDiretory>/js/ directory and automatically creating an importsBundle.js file for Rollup, before rollup is run.
+This is accoplished by recursively scanning the directory structure of your <sourceDiretory>/js/scripts/ directory and automatically creating an importsBundle.js file for Rollup, before rollup is run.

 importsBundle.js is regenerated every time the builder is run, so no need to update it manually.